apereo/cas/developer/Build-Process-6X.md

 | `skipSonarqube`                   | Ignore reporting results to Sonarqube.
 | `skipErrorProneCompiler`          | Skip running the `error-prone` static-analysis compiler.
 | `skipBootifulArtifact`            | Do not apply the Spring Boot plugin to web application artifacts.
-| `ignoreTestFailures`              | Ignore test failures and let the build resume.
 | `skipNpmLint`                     | Skip running the linter for resources managed by NPM, such as Javascript files.
 | `forceBom`                        | Force the generation of the CAS Maven BOM.
 | `ignoreJavadocFailures`           | Ignore javadoc failures and let the build resume.